klaemo/csv-stream/Readme.md

 ### Options

 The parser can optionally take some options.
-Here they are with there defaults.
+Here they are with their defaults.

 ```javascript
 {